|AT A GLANCE||PRICING||HEADLINE|

 |Bear Hybrid is also a hybrid mattress but includes a special textile called Celliant that is proven to promote restful sleep, increased circulation, and more.|

 On the surface, these beds are quite similar.
 Both use coils, a variety of foams, and both are over 13″ thick.
 But when you dig a little deeper, you find that there are some clear distinctions between the two.
 And if you’re in a hurry, here’s the gist of what you need to know.

 Keep in mind that while there are only a few big differences between these beds, there is more to the story, which is why we’ve published individual reviews of DreamCloud and Bear Hybrid.
 The links to those reviews are below.

 DreamCloud barely edges out the Bear Hybrid in terms of price.
-For comparison purposes, you’re looking at about $1,200 for a queen size DreamCloud mattress and $1,400 for a queen size Bear Hybrid.
+For comparison purposes, you’re looking at about $1,300 for a queen size DreamCloud mattress and $1,400 for a queen size Bear Hybrid.